 The welder also offers easy switching between the different welding processes.
 The auto spool gun detects feature automatically detects if you’ve connected a MIG gun or a spool gun.
 There are also two different gas inputs for TIG and MIG, so you don’t need to change the tanks every time you’re making the switch.

 Quick Select Drive Roll

 Multimatic 215 also features an angled drive system that has the quick select drive roll.
-It offers three grooves, so you can quickly switch between either two different sizes solid wire or a flux-cored wire.
+It offers three grooves, so you can quickly switch between either two different sizes of solid wire or a flux-cored wire.

-The machine has a smooth start feature, which is the run in the speed of the drive motor.
+The machine has a smooth start feature, which is the run at the speed of the drive motor.
 It means that the motor starts the operation at a slower speed and then ramps it up to normal speed.
 This helps to create a smoother arc with less spatter and eliminates popping starts.

 Miller Multimatic 215 can run on 120V and 240V.
 To switch from one power input to another, you don’t need to use any tools for configuration.
 The multi-voltage plug allows making the switch just by choosing an appropriate plug for the receptacle and connecting the power cord.

 It can weld up to ⅜” mild steel.
 The machine can also weld stainless steel and aluminum.
 However, this model doesn’t TIG weld aluminum, as it is DC only.
 For this, you will need to use MIG welding, which will require additionally purchasing a spool gun.

 This unit uses inverter technology, which allows combining high power performance and portability with just 38 pounds weight.

 There is a cooling system for the power source, which runs only when needed.
 This helps to reduce noise, make the system more energy efficient, and reduces the number of contaminants that get pulled through the unit.

 - Has all the features to make switching from one welding process to another a breeze.